 - I change the default password and give it a static IP.

 - You will be able to boot to the VMware installer ISO mounted as a virtual CD.
-You will install to the USB that was included.
-It did not work in the front USB ports but it did in the rear USB ports.
+You will install to the USB that was included (which did not work in the front USB ports but it did in the rear USB ports).

 - The bottom, left network port is vmnic0 (actually 1) and the top, left network port is vmnic1 (actually 2)and both are 1 GB.

 - The bottom, right is 3, and top, right, is 4 and both are 10 GB.

 - The 10 GB ports will not be seen.
 You will need to install the VIB which I did using VUM and a baseline.
 More info, and the VIB, can be found in this article.

 But it is working great.
 I have four networks, and 128 GB and it rocks.
 But, it is very quiet indeed!
 Much more quiet than any host – except for the NUC that is.